 - Tools for readers to comment, save, and share your recipes on social media

-- Organized recipe cards with nutrition labels, ingredient checkboxes, and more
+- Organized recipe templates with nutrition labels, ingredient checkboxes, and more

 - Built-in optimization to ensure your recipe blog appeals to search engines